REGULARLY SCHEDULED SERIES

 2. Each RSS must have a dedicated Series Coordinator assigned to ensure compliance with all policies and procedures associated with the RSS.
 This person will be responsible for file maintenance, record-keeping, and communications with the OCME.

-3. The Course Activity Planning and Approval Form (CAF) must be completed the members of the Planning Committee or the Course Director and signed by the Course Director and Department Chair prior to submission to the OCME.
+3. The RSS Application must be completed the members of the Planning Committee or the Course Director and signed by the Course Director and Department Chair prior to submission to the OCME.
 All appropriate documentation must be included.
 The CAF will be reviewed by the RSS Coordinator and approved by the Director of the OCME.
 Notification of approval status will be emailed to the course director and/or planning committee members and the series coordinator within 60 days of receiving a completed CAF.
 An incomplete CAF will be returned without approval.

 4. All Series Coordinators and Course Directors submitting an application for a new RSS must view the on-line video that explains the OCME RSS procedures and must pass the accompanying on-line test.